 The Certificate of Qualification and the necessary papers are enclosed in this mailing.
 Present the original to the bank with which you choose to place an application of credit and keep the copies for your records.
 Please notify your lending agent that they will need to contact Debra Dickson at the Arkansas Natural Resources Division at 501-682-0548 or via email (debra.dickson@agriculture.arkansas.gov) to complete the loan process.

-If you should have any questions or concerns please feel free to contact our office at any time.
-We appreciate your interest in the program and look forward to continued involvement with programs that are offered through Arkansas' Conservation Districts.
+If you should have any questions or concerns, please feel free to contact our office at any time.
+We appreciate your interest in the program and look forward to continued involvement with programs that are offered through Arkansas's Conservation Districts.

 Sincerely,